 - "funding objective" to ensure that the Scheme is fully funded using assumptions that contain a margin for prudence.
-Where an actuarial valuation reveals a deficit, a recovery plan will be put in place which will take into account the financial covenant of the employer; - "stability objective" to have due regard to the likely level and volatility of required contributions when setting the Scheme's investment strategy; - "security objective" to ensure that the solvency position of the Scheme (as assessed on a gilt basis) is expected to improve.
-The Trustee will take into account the strength of employer's covenant when determining the expected improvement in the solvency position of the Scheme; and - "risk management" to manage the risks of matching assets against the method used by the Scheme Actuary in funding calculations.
+Where an actuarial valuation reveals a deficit, a recovery plan will be put in place which will take into account the financial covenant of the employer; - "stability objective" to have due regard to the likely level and volatility of required contributions when setting the Scheme's investment strategy; - "security objective" to ensure that the solvency position of the Scheme (as assessed on a gilt basis) is broadly protected from market movements.
+The Trustee will take into account the strength of employer's covenant when considering the security objective; and - "risk management" to manage the risks of matching assets against the method used by the Scheme Actuary in funding calculations.